 How to Grow and Care

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
 They require a gritty free-draining soil with added organic material and low to moderate watering.
-The beautiful caudiciform species are prone to rot and should be watered very sparingly.
-Feed with a high potassium fertilizer in summer during the growing season diluted to one-fourth potency and mix into the watering can for application.
-Anacampseros is an excellent plant for container growing.
-It always looks good and stays small.
-It looks fine in a cold greenhouse and frame.
-It does well outdoors in raised beds and terraces as well.
+The caudiciform species are prone to rot and should be watered very sparingly.
+Feed with a high potassium fertilizer during the growing season diluted to 1/4 potency, and mix into the watering can for application.

 Anacampseros may be attractive to a variety of insects.
 Still, plants in good condition should be nearly pest-free, mainly if grown in a mineral potting mix with good exposure and ventilation.
 Nonetheless, watch carefully for any significant decline in health.
 This may signal a pest problem that should be dealt with quickly to prevent scarring, stunting, and even death.